numpy/numpy/doc/source/reference/c-api.array.rst

 .. c:function:: PyObject* PyArray_Sort(PyArrayObject* self, int axis, NPY_SORTKIND kind)

     Equivalent to :meth:`ndarray.sort<numpy.ndarray.sort>` (*self*, *axis*, *kind*).
-Return an array with the items of *self* sorted along *axis*.Array is sorted according to *kind* which is an integer/enum pointing to the type of sorting algorithms used.
+    Return an array with the items of *self* sorted along *axis*.
+The array is sorted using the algorithm denoted by *kind* , which is an integer/enum pointing to the type of sorting algorithms used.

 .. c:function:: PyObject* PyArray_ArgSort(PyArrayObject* self, int axis)

     Equivalent to :meth:`ndarray.argsort<numpy.ndarray.argsort>` (*self*, *axis*).
     Return an array of indices such that selection of these indices along the given ``axis`` would return a sorted version of *self*.
 If *self* ->descr is a data-type with fields defined, then self->descr->names is used to determine the sort order.
 A comparison where the first field is equal will use the second field and so on.
 To alter the sort order of a structured array, create a new data-type with a different order of names and construct a view of the array with that new data-type.

 .. c:function:: PyObject* PyArray_LexSort(PyObject* sort_keys, int axis)